Quantum-secure message authentication via blind-unforgeability

 In this work, \BU will typically refer to the case where $\algo A$ is an efficient quantum algorithm (QPT) and the oracle is quantum, i.e., $\ket{x}\ket{y} \mapsto \ket{x}\ket{y \oplus B_\epsilon \Mac_k(x)}$.
-We will also consider $q$-\BU, the information-theoretic variant where the total number of queries is a-priori fixed to $q$.
+We will also consider $q$-\BU, the information-theoretic variant where the total number of queries is a priori fixed to $q$.
 We remark that the above definition is also easy to adapt to other settings, e.g., classical security against PPT adversaries, quantum or classical security for digital signatures, etc.

+We remark that one could define a variant of the above where the adversary is allowed to describe the blinding distribution, rather than it being uniform.
+However, this is not a stronger notion.
+By a straightforward argument, an adversary wins in the chosen-blinding \BU game if and only if it wins with a uniform $\epsilon$-blinding for inverse-polynomial $\epsilon$.
+Indeed, the adversary can just simulate its chosen blinding herself, and this still succeeds with inverse polynomial probability when interacting with a standard-blinded oracle (see \expref{Theorem}{thm:simulation} below).

-\subsubsection{Results about blind-unforgeability.}
+\subsection{Results about blind-unforgeability}

-Next, we collect a series of results which build up confidence in \BU as a viable definition of unforgeability.
-These results allow us to conclude that \BU classifies a wide range of examples (in fact, all examples we have examined) as either forgeable or unforgeable in a way that agrees with our intuition about the meaning of unpredictability.
-First, we show that \BU correctly classifies unforgeability in the classical-query setting.
+To solidify our confidence in the new notion, we collect a series of results which we believe establish \BU as a definition of unforgeability that captures the desired intuitive security requirement.
+In particular, we show that \BU classifies a host of representative examples (in fact, all examples examined thus far) as either forgeable or unforgeable in a way that agrees with our cryptographic intuition.
+We show that \BZ certifies certain MACs as secure but are completely broken by a quantum-access attack in a \emph{strong and intuitive sense} (Section~\ref{sec:intro-bz-killer} below).
+While we cannot currently prove that \BU is strictly stronger than \BZ as a security notion, we can show that \BU implies a weaker version of \BZ in Section~\ref{sec:bu2qbz}.